humio/humio-ingest-load-test/README.md

 data.register("host2", new IntSampler(data.distributions.uniform, 0, 20))
 ```

-The top generator, `host1`, is defined as a sampler over the integer range 0 to 10 with decreasing exponential probability (i.e., 0 is most likely, 10 least).
-The bottom generator, `host2`, is defined as a sampler over the integer range 0 to 20, with uniform probability.
+The first generator, `host1`, is defined as a sampler over the integer range 0 to 10 with decreasing exponential probability (i.e., 0 is most likely, 10 least).
+The second generator, `host2`, is defined as a sampler over the integer range 0 to 20, with uniform probability.

 The available samplers and distributions are described in complete below.